XtremeIdiots/azure-landing-zones/docs/index.md

 Trying those scripts out though results in not all of the modules being deployed so have raised an [issue](https://github.com/Azure/ALZ-Bicep/issues/186).

-Fundementally it is not clear what the best practice is though so have also raised a [question](https://github.com/Azure/ALZ-Bicep/issues/187).
+Fundamentally it is not clear what the best practice is though so have also raised a [question](https://github.com/Azure/ALZ-Bicep/issues/187).